curateteaching/digitalpedagogy/keywords/gaming.md

 * Artifact Type: Design Framework
 * Source URL: [https://www.metrac.org/resources/power-to-the-people-anti-oppression-game-design-essay/](https://www.metrac.org/resources/power-to-the-people-anti-oppression-game-design-essay/)
-* Artifact Permissions: Free download from METRAC, Copyright 2011 IGI Global
+* Artifact Permissions: Free download from METRAC, "METRAC holds the copyright to the information on this website.
+METRAC authorizes the responsible, non-commercial use of this material to promote the safety of women and children.
+If you wish to use this material, in any way or format, for this purpose, METRAC requires that you explicitly acknowledge the source of the material and provide METRAC with notice of such use."
 * Copy of the Artifact:
 * Creator and Affiliation: Andrea Gunraj (METRAC), Susana Ruiz (University of California, Santa Cruz; Take Action Games), Ashley York (University of Southern California; Take Action Games)

 This chapter is a primer for how to apply anti-oppressive principles to game design.
 It is useful for designers at many levels, including the beginners that are likely to inhabit a humanities class.
 The authors combine instruction, case studies, and best practices to offer a comprehensive guide for students looking to improve their design practice.
 While there are many resources available for introducing game design into the classroom, this particular article offers a solid foundation to avoid many of the missteps that mainstream game designers make.

-####Game Design Documents On Racial Formation and Migration
+#### Game Design Documents On Racial Formation and Migration

 ![screenshot](images/gaming-design-sketches.jpg)

 * Artifact Type: Assignment
 * Source URL: N/A
-* Artifact Permissions: Correspondence with author
+* Artifact Permissions: CC-BY-NC
 * Copy of the Artifact:
 * Creator and Affiliation: Alexandrina Agloro (Worcester Polytechnic Institute)